 At the date of issue, the fair value of the liability component is estimated using the prevailing market interest rate for similar non-convertible instruments.
 This amount is recognised as a liability on an amortised cost basis using the effective interest method until extinguished upon conversion or at the instrument's maturity date.
 The conversion option classified as equity is determined by deducting the amount of the liability component from the fair value of the compound instrument as a whole.
 This is recognised and included in equity, net of income tax effects, and is not subsequently remeasured.
 In addition, the conversion option classified as equity will remain in equity until the conversion option is exercised, in which case, the balance recognised in equity will be transferred to share capital.
 Where the conversion option remains unexercised at the maturity date of the convertible note, the balance recognised in equity will be transferred to retained earnings.
-No gain or loss is recognised in profit or loss and other comprehensive income upon conversion or expiration of the conversion option.
-Transaction costs that relate to the issue of the convertible notes are allocated to the liability and equity components in proportion to the allocation of the gross proceeds.
-Transaction costs relating to the equity component are recognised directly in equity.
-Transaction costs relating to the liability component are recognised directly in equity.
-Transaction costs relating to the liability component are not be liability component and are amortised over the lives of the convertible notes using the effective interest method.
+No gain or loss is recognised in profit or loss and other comprehensive income upon conversion or expiration of the liability and equity components in proportion to the allocation of the gross proceeds.
+Transaction costs relating to the liability component are included in the carrying amount of the liability component and are amortised over the lives of the convertible notes using the effective interest method.